Flashpoint Xplor 300 Pro TTL R2 review: Impressive power in a small package

 You’ll have to add your own clamp if you want to attach it to a typical light stand.
 Stan Horaczek

 The monolight also lacks an integrated umbrella mount.
 Bigger, more powerful units tend to include a hole with a screw to easily insert an umbrella in a hurry.
-There’s no for that here, so you’ll have to rely on a dedicated umbrella clamp (which comes in the case).
+There’s no room for that here, so you’ll have to rely on a dedicated umbrella clamp (which comes in the case).

 Mounting quibbles aside, the Xplor 300 feels extremely sturdy and embraces a layout that’s simple to navigate in the field.